Parrish Campus Redevelopment: Investing in the Future

 In addition to current and expanded health services, remaking the Parrish campus will make way for new and existing educational partnerships, such as:

 - Kosair Children's Hospital Outpatient Center - Owensboro

 - Family medicine residency program

 Reducing the square footage from 900,000 to 210,000 at Parrish (plus the 519-space parking garage) will allow Owensboro Health to provide key and complementary services at the site and to offer property facing Triplett Street for new development.

 After 18 months of research, the Owensboro Health Board of Directors concluded that retaining ownership of the Parrish Avenue property is the best way to protect both community and Owensboro Health interests.
 By holding the site, Owensboro Health can help ensure quality development that positively impacts the neighborhood and the entire community.

 - The plan was created by a redevelopment task force established by the Owensboro Health Board of Directors.
 The task force included representatives from the board, Owensboro Health administration, and the City of Owensboro.

 - The task force completed 18 months of research, including interviews, case studies and an analysis of the Parrish campus and its buildings.

-- The process included discussions with many national, state and local organizations, as well as land developers and economic development professionals.
+- The process included discussions with many national, state and local leaders, as well as land developers and economic development professionals.

 - The task force explored a number of potential uses for the building, including drug treatment, elderly care, indigent care, and the Veteran's Administration.
 However, none of these ideas were supported with viable business plans, programs or funding.